man-group/dtale/README.md

 Turn off Heat Map by clicking menu option again
 ![](https://raw.githubusercontent.com/man-group/dtale/master/docs/images/Heatmap_toggle.png)

+#### Instances
-- **Instances**: this will give you information about other D-Tale instances are running under your current Python process.
+This will give you information about other D-Tale instances are running under your current Python process.

 For example, if you ran the following script:
 ```python